About the author

 In 2022, the Pay Data Reporting Bill was amended with Senate Bill (SB) 1162, changing some of the reporting requirements for employers.

-The California pay data reporting due date for 2024 was on May 8.
-This article will help you understand how to prepare early for the 2025 deadline.
+The California pay data reporting due date for 2024 is May 14, 2025.
+This article will help you understand how to prepare for the deadline.

-We’ll break down the pay data reporting changes going into effect from the 2022 amendment.
-We’ll lay out the information you’ll need to include in your report.
-And we’ll make sure you’re clear on how to avoid penalties by submitting your California pay data reporting correctly and on time.
+We’ll break down the pay data reporting changes that recently went into effect from the 2022 amendment; lay out the information you’ll need to include in your report; and make sure you’re clear on how to avoid penalties by submitting your California pay data reporting correctly and on time.

 Senate Bill 1162 enhanced the California Pay Data Reporting program in a number of ways.